kaisenlinux/manpages-dev/category/Mount/mount.md

               Remount a subtree somewhere else (so that its contents are available in both places).
 See above, under Bind mounts.

        -c, --no-canonicalize
               Don't canonicalize paths.
 The mount command canonicalizes all paths (from the command line or fstab) by default.
-This option can be used together with the -f flag for already canonicalized absolute paths.
+This option can be used together with the -f flag for al‐ ready canonicalized absolute paths.
 The option is designed for mount helpers which call mount -i.
-It is strongly recommended to not use this command-line option for normal mount op‐ erations.
+It is strongly recommended to not use this command-line option for  nor‐ mal mount operations.

               Note that mount(8) does not pass this option to the /sbin/mount.type helpers.

        -F, --fork
               (Used  in  conjunction  with  -a.)
 Fork off a new incarnation of mount for each device.
 This will do the mounts on different devices or different NFS servers in parallel.
               This has the advantage that it is faster; also NFS timeouts proceed in parallel.
 A disadvantage is that the order of the mount operations is undefined.
 Thus,  you  cannot use this option if you want to mount both /usr and /usr/spool.

        -f, --fake
               Causes  everything to be done except for the actual system call; if it's not obvious, this ``fakes'' mounting the filesystem.
-This option is useful in conjunction with the -v flag to determine what the mount command is trying to do.
+This option is useful in conjunction with the
+              -v flag to determine what the mount command is trying to do.
 It can also be used to add entries for devices that were mounted earlier with the -n option.
 The  -f  option checks for an existing record in /etc/mtab and fails when the record already exists (with a regular non-fake mount, this check is done by the kernel).

        -i, --internal-only
               Don't call the /sbin/mount.filesystem helper even if it exists.